mascarenhasv/techmart-2026/README.md

-# techmart-2025
-TechMart codebase for 2025
+# ⚠️ EDUCATIONAL TRAINING MATERIAL

+This codebase contains **intentionally flawed code** with fake credentials for teaching technical debt identification.

+**All credentials are fake.
+No real systems exist.**